If you're looking for how to cook lentils, you've come to the right place. Learn all about lentils and how to cook them in the Instant Pot.

 - Red Lentils (Masoor Dal)

-- If you love Indian Dals, soups and other curries, these must be your favorite lentil as they have that type of mushy texture once fully cooked.
+- If you love red lentil recipes or Indian Dals, soups and other curries, these must be your favorite lentil as they have that type of mushy texture once fully cooked.
 While they are not always an actual red color and can sometimes be orange or even gold, they are the sweetest and most nutty out of all the lentils.
 They start out as red, but once cooked, they turn a gorgeous yellow.
 They can form a thick purée when cooked, making them quite hearty.

 - Green Lentils

-- Similar to the lentils mentioned above, the color also varies in these from a pale green to a greenish-brown color with a semi-shiny look to them.
+- Similar to the lentils mentioned above, the green lentils color also varies in these from a pale green to a greenish-brown color with a semi-shiny look to them.
 With their firm texture and peppery flavor, they make a nice addition to salads and other side dishes.

 - Yellow Lentils